okyanusd/okyanusd/README.md

 # okyanusd

 okyanus is Turkish word which means ocean in English.
-K8s and Docker will be swim on okyanusd.
+K8s and Docker will swim on okyanusd.

 okyanusd is opensource DEVOPS environment over debian based linux like ubuntu with kubernetes, docker, git, registry, serverless projects.